Kidaha12/python-api-challenge/README.md

 Your main tasks will be to use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.

-To succeed on this deliverable of the assignment, open the VacationPy.ipynb starter code and complete the steps:
+To succeed on this deliverable of the assignment, open the VacationPy.ipynb starter code and complete the steps.

+References: some of the coding syntaxt was referenced from https://github.com/yeyanwang/python-api-challenge/blob/main/WeatherPy/WeatherPy.ipynb.